Members space

 Conference Registration

-Below are the rates (USD) for the 2025 NASSM conference in San Diego.
+Below are the rates (USD) for the 2026 NASSM conference in San Juan, Puerto Rico.
 Early bird registration for professionals opens February 1 and ends on March 31 (early bird registration for students will end April 31), after which conference registration rates will increase.
 Please note that a 2.9% service fee will be added at payment/checkout.

 Professional Member Rates